Suzu Suzuki

-Suzu Suzuki (鈴季すず, Suzuki Suzu) is a Japanese professional wrestler signed to World Wonder Ring Stardom where she is the leader of Mi Vida Loca.
+Suzu Suzuki (鈴季すず, Suzuki Suzu) is a Japanese professional wrestler signed to World Wonder Ring Stardom, where she is the current World of Stardom Champion in her first reign and the leader of Mi Vida Loca.
 She is best known for her time in Ice Ribbon and Pure-J, two Japanese professional wrestling promotions.

 Suzuki is a former one-time Goddesses of Stardom Champion and one-time Artist of Stardom Champion and the winner of the 2023 5 Star Grand Prix.

 Professional wrestling career

 Ice Ribbon (2018–2022)

 Suzuki made her professional wrestling debut at Ice Ribbon's RibbonMania 2018 on December 31, 2018, where she picked up a victory against Asahi.
 At Yokohama Bunka Gymnasium Final from August 9, 2020, Suzuki defeated Maya Yukihi to win the ICE Cross Infinity Championship.
 On January 23, 2021, Suzuki lost the ICE Cross Infinity Championship to Tsukasa Fujimoto.
 Suzuki's contract with Ice Ribbon expired at the end of 2021.

 Independent circuit (2018–present)

 At the end of 2021, Suzuki aligned herself with Mochi Miyagi, Risa Sera, Akane Fujita and Hiragi Kurumi in the Prominence stable after their contract with Ice Ribbon expired, leaving them to wander as freelance wrestlers.
 On April 24, 2023, Suzuki announced that she was leaving Prominence.